ryanmcg86/budget-tracker/README.md

 Returns a Plaid Link token so the frontend can open the bank-connection popup.

 **`POST /api/plaid/exchange-token`**
-Exchanges a temporary public token for a permanent access token and stores the account in `plaid_accounts`.
+Exchanges a temporary public token for a permanent access token and stores the account in `plaid_accounts` with `user_id = current_user.id`.

 **`GET /api/plaid/accounts`**
-Returns all connected Plaid accounts (access tokens not exposed).
+Returns all connected Plaid accounts for the current user (access tokens not exposed).

 **`DELETE|PATCH /api/plaid/accounts/<id>`**
-Disconnects a Plaid account (DELETE) or renames its display name (PATCH).
+Disconnects a Plaid account (DELETE) or renames its display name (PATCH), scoped to current user.

 **`POST /api/plaid/fetch-transactions`**
-Fetches candidate transactions from all connected accounts since a given date, deduplicates against already-imported rows (by Plaid transaction ID), and filters out internal transfers via `_filter_internal_transfers`.
+Fetches candidate transactions from all of the current user's connected accounts since a given date, deduplicates against already-imported rows (by Plaid transaction ID), and filters out internal transfers via `_filter_internal_transfers`.
 Returns `{ candidates, filtered_out }`.

 **`POST /api/plaid/lookup-profiles`**
-Given a list of transaction descriptions, returns the existing category and tag profile for each: `unique` (all history consistent), `conflict` (history differs), or `none` (never seen).
+Given a list of transaction descriptions, returns the existing category and tag profile for each (scoped to current user): `unique` (all history consistent), `conflict` (history differs), or `none` (never seen).
 Used during import to auto-apply or prompt for resolution.

 **`POST /api/plaid/lookup-shared-profiles`**
-Given a list of transaction descriptions, returns the most recent shared-expense split profile for each (who owes what).
+Given a list of transaction descriptions, returns the most recent shared-expense split profile for each (scoped to current user).
 Used during import to pre-fill split configuration for recurring shared transactions.

 **`POST /api/plaid/import-transactions`**
-Inserts selected transactions.
+Inserts selected transactions for the current user.
 For each: first checks whether an existing CSV-imported row (no Plaid ID) matches on date/description/amount/card_name and backfills the Plaid transaction ID onto it.
 If no such row exists, inserts a new row via `INSERT OR IGNORE`.
-If the insert is silently ignored due to the UNIQUE constraint on (date, description, amount, card_name) — which happens when Plaid changes a transaction's ID after the fact (e.g. pending → posted) — the existing row is updated to adopt the new Plaid ID so it stops resurfacing as a candidate.
+If the insert is silently ignored due to the UNIQUE constraint — which happens when Plaid changes a transaction's ID after the fact (e.g. pending → posted) — the existing row is updated to adopt the new Plaid ID so it stops resurfacing as a candidate.
 Also applies resolved tags and shared split data.

 </details>